Insberr/idle-universe/README.md

 # Incremental Universe
 We have sort of started working on the game!!!

+# Help Wanted
+If you would like to help with the creation of this game please contact me on the discord server [Discord]() link coming soon I need to create an invite.

 # Notes
 We can use this file for the notes/questions